kdcllc/Bet.AspNetCore/src/Bet.Hosting.Sample/README.md

 ﻿# .NET Core Service Worker for Machine Learning (ML.NET) Model Building

-This example demonstrates how to schedule Machine Learning Model building process for Spam and Sentiment.
+This example demonstrates how to schedule Machine Learning Model building process for Spam and Sentiment ML.NET models.

-The idea is that model would have the input of a new `datapoints` and would require the rebuild.
+The idea is that ML.NET model is not stale and would have the input of a new `datapoints` and would require the rebuild of the model at the eve of each day.

-The sample runs as .NET Core Service Worker and can be hosted in Docker/Kubernetes and generate new models based on the new data as it becomes available.
+The sample was designed to be run Kubernetes Cluster in two ways:

+1. `.NET Core Service Worker` (this would require a consistent memory allocation).
+This also demonstrates `worker` tcp based health check
+2. or as a Cron Job (preferred usage).

 This sample is fully containerized to be used as:

 1. As stand-alone Docker container that runs application every 30 min interval.
 It utilizes `TcpListener` for Pod health checks.
-2. As [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with interval specified in the deployment.
+2. As [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with interval specified in the deployment which is once a day at 1:00am.

 ## Build and Deploy